1 Bg 11-1972: The Universal Form

 > devotional service.
 For scholars who have simply studied

-> Vedic literature by way of speculation or out of
+> Vedic literature by way of grammatical knowledge or

-> mere academic interest, Krsna is not easy to
+> mere academic qualifications, Krsna is not possible to

 > understand.
-Nor is He to he understood by persons who
+Nor is He to be understood by persons who

 > officially go to the temple to offer worship.
 They make